 30-Day Free-Look Period: Since April 1, 2024, all life and individual health insurance policies come with a 30-day free-look period.
 If you are unhappy with the policy terms after reading the fine print, you can return it within 30 days for a refund (minus proportionate risk charges and stamp duty).

-Claims Settlement Timelines: IRDAI mandates that insurers settle claims within 30 days of receiving all required documents.
+Claims Settlement Timelines: IRDAI mandates that insurers settle straightforward claims within 15 days of receiving all required documents, or within 45 days if investigation is needed (per the 2024 Master Circular).
 If they fail to do so, they must pay interest to the claimant for the delay.
 This protects families from being strung along during an already difficult time.

 Transparent Disclosures: Insurers must now provide clearer benefit illustrations showing exactly what the policyholder and their family will receive under different scenarios (death during term, survival, critical illness trigger).
 No more burying key information in footnotes.